chemafernandez/arbor-education-technical-task/README.md

 * `brew install git`

 ### Download from GitHub
-Download the application by clonning from a GitHub repository (preferably using `SSH` mode).
+Download the application by cloning from a GitHub repository (preferably using `SSH` mode).

+### Update PHP libraries
+Execute this command in your terminal from your application root directory;
+* `composer update`

 ### Create a Database
 Create an empty database (suggested name: `arbor_education`).